git-moss/DrivenByMoss-Documentation/Mackie/Mackie-MCU.md

 * **CHANNEL >** (MCU TRACK RIGHT) - Selects the next parameter page.

 Keep the Shift button pressed to show the devices on the selected track.
 Press the respective knob to select the device for editing.
+Keep the Option button pressed to show the parameter pages of the selected device.
+Press the respective knob to select the page for editing.

 ### Equalizer edit mode (E9)